Chigley

 Chigley (1969) is the third and final stop-motion children's television series in Gordon Murray's Trumptonshire trilogy.
-Production details are identical to Camberwick Green.
+Production details are identical to Camberwick Green and Trumpton.

 As in Camberwick Green and Trumpton, the action centres on a small community, the village of Chigley, near Camberwick Green in Trumptonshire.
-Chigley is more of an industrial area than Camberwick Green.
+Chigley is more of an industrial area than Camberwick Green and Trumpton.

 A digitally restored version of the series from the rediscovered original film masters emerged in 2012.

-Overview
+Background, overview, story and structure

 Winkstead Hall, a stately home, is central to life in Chigley.
 The aristocratic owner, Lord Belborough, and his butler Brackett, also operate a heritage railway.
 They are called on to transport or collect goods in every episode, much to Lord Belborough's delight, as he loves driving the engine, Bessie.
 Another character frequently delighted by these excursions is Winnie Farthing, whom Lord Belborough and Brackett nearly always invite to join them for a train ride.
 The notable song unique to Chigley, "Time flies by when I'm the driver of a train", was always sung during these sequences.
 Winkstead Hall and its grounds are regularly opened to the public, who have access to the picture gallery and tea gardens (both regularly seen).
 Other parts of the Hall and its estate which also feature in the programmes include the library, the hall, the kitchen garden (and greenhouses), the engine shed (home of Bessie), and the pump room (home of Binnie, Lord Belborough's stationary steam beam engine).

 Chigley features many guest appearances by characters from the previous two series.
 This was at least partly for economic reasons, as it allowed the re-use of theme songs and puppets, thus saving money on recording and manufacture.

 Lord Belborough invites everyone to the grounds of Winkstead Hall after the daily 6 o'clock whistle (which marks the end of the day's work at the local biscuit factory), when he plays his vintage Dutch organ, while the workers dance.
 This scene forms the conclusion of each episode.